ellerbrock/docker-collection/dockerfiles/alpine-curl-ssl/readme.md

 `docker pull ellerbrock/alpine-curl-ssl`

+## About the Container

+As Base Image i use [Alpine Linux](https://alpinelinux.org/) which is lightweight Distribution with a small surface area for security concerns, but with enough functionality for development and interactive debugging.

+To prevent zombie reaping processes i run [dumb-init](https://github.com/Yelp/dumb-init) as PID 1 which forwards signals to all processes running in the container.

 ### Contact / Social Media

 _Get the latest News about Web Development, Open Source, Tooling, Server & Security_